UoS-COM1001/com1001-2024-25-spr/README.md

 In weeks 6&ndash;11, the practical session will take the form of an (optional) drop-in session.
 Here, you can talk to us about any technical problems you're experiencing with your code, or ask any other question you like (e.g., re-explaining lecture content) and we'll endeavour to help.
 This will take place in **Computer Room 3**.
 The whole room will be reserved so you can use the space to work simultaneously in your teams.

-### Supervisor Meetings
+### Scrum Meetings

-**TODO - Donghwan to check**
+Each team will have timetabled scrum meetings once a week, **starting in week 2 and finishing in week 11**.
+These meetings will happen on **Tuesday afternoons between 1-3pm in Computer Room 3 (first floor) or Computer Room 5 (ground floor)** of the Diamond.
+The exact seating plan is available [here](misc/CR3-CR5-seating-plan.pdf).

 Each team will be allocated a supervisor (a member of the department's teaching staff).
-Each team will meet with their supervisor once a week, **starting in week 2 and finishing in week 11**.
-These meetings will happen on **Tuesday afternoons between 1-3pm in Computer Room 5** (formerly known as the Mindsphere lounge) on the ground floor of the Diamond.
-You only need to attend a 15-minute meeting in this two-hour block.
-The exact time of your team meetings and the seating plan is available [here](misc/CR5-seating-plan-supervisor-meeting.pdf).

-There are two types of meetings – "Catch-up" and "Demo".
-During **"Catch-up" meetings**, supervisors will discuss with you how your project is going and check that all your team members are engaged with it. **Demo meetings** are where you will demonstrate your work to your supervisor.
-These meetings will happen in the week prior to handing in your work for Iterations 1 and 2.
-For the demo, your team will need its own device to showcase your work – or, you can use the laptop loan facility.
+Your team supervisor will check-in with you to see how your project is going during the scrum meetings.

 Note: your team supervisor will focus on monitoring your progress and teamwork, *not* providing technical advice on your project.
 Technical advice will be available (via the demonstrators) in the scheduled practical sessions listed above.